chennanli/materials_processing_Industrial_RAG/README.md

-# Docling OCR
+# Document Processing System

-A modular document processing system that supports multiple VLM (Vision-Language Model) backends for OCR and document understanding.
+A comprehensive document processing system with a web interface that supports multiple processing engines (Docling, Gemini, LMStudio, Camelot) for OCR, table extraction, and document understanding.

 ## Project Structure